PrestaShop/prestashop.github.io/news/_posts/releases/2021-10-06-prestashop-1-7-8-0-available.md

   </div>
   <div class="col-md-8">
     - It is now possible to export back-office, front-office, email, themes, and module translations.<br>
-    - Modules using <a class="vglnk" href="https://devdocs.prestashop.com/1.7/modules/creation/module-translation/new-system/" rel="nofollow">the new translation system</a> introduced in 1.7.6 can now distribute translations for their modules using the XLIFF format.<br>
+    - Modules using <a class="vglnk" href="https://devdocs.prestashop.com/1.7/modules/creation/module-translation/new-system/" rel="nofollow">the new translation system</a> introduced in 1.7.6 can now distribute translations for their modules using the XLIFF format.
   </div>
 </div>